sevleo/TOP-CVMaker/README.md

 ## Demo

-You can play the game live at [CV App Demo](https://main--chimerical-hummingbird-a514f5.netlify.app).
+You can view the app at [CV App Demo](https://main--chimerical-hummingbird-a514f5.netlify.app).

 ![Home page screenshot](Screenshot.png)